 Calculating how much profit you should make on a rental property is straightforward, but the key word here is “should.”
 Repair costs, while fairly standard across the industry, will vary based on how efficiently you run your rental business.
 Rental revenues will fluctuate based on how well you collect market rents.
 However, empirical research has determined how much profit you should earn on a rental property.

-In this article, I will explain how these numbers are derived, how they differ between cities, and how you can improve the results of your rental portfolio.
+In this article, I will explain how these numbers are derived and how they differ between cities.
 In addition, I’ll give you the actual numbers I am getting on my portfolio of houses.
+Plus, I’ll show you a proven method to improve your rental portfolio results.

 Anticipated Rent Profit and Property Appreciation